Simran0401/FrontEnd-Assignment-Steeleye-SimranDas/README.md

 #### (a) `Logic Error: In the usage of onClickHandler`

 #####
-Through a function call, a function will only be called once the component renders, hence only rendering green color for the list item which was initially clicked despite of page reload.
+Through a function call, a function will only be called once the component renders.
+Hence through use of `onClick={onClickHandler(index)}`, green color is rendered for the list item which was initially clicked even after page reload.

-To remove this anomaly, we should pass the function reference to onClick prop i.e, an arrow function so that it can be called later by React, once the click actually happens.
+To remove this anomaly, we should pass the function reference to `onClick` prop i.e, an arrow function so that it can be called later by React, once the click actually happens.

 #### WRONG CODE --